tribut/vaultwarden/SSO.md

  	- $SSO_AUTHORITY/.well-known/openid-configuration should return the a json document: https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderConfigurationResponse
  - `SSO_SCOPES` : Optional, allow to override scopes if needed (default `"email profile"`)
  - `SSO_AUTHORIZE_EXTRA_PARAMS` : Optional, allow to add extra parameter to the authorize redirection (default `""`)
+ - `SSO_PKCE`: Activate PKCE for the Auth Code flow.
+Recommended but disabled for now waiting for feedback on support (default `false`).
  - `SSO_AUDIENCE_TRUSTED`: Optional, Regex to trust additionnal audience for the IdToken (`client_id` is always trusted).
 Use single quote when writing the regex: `'^$'`.
  - `SSO_CLIENT_ID` : Client Id
  - `SSO_CLIENT_SECRET` : Client Secret